neoexcidious/FinalProject/readme.md

 Making progress on player death conditions, working on animations now.
 Will need to print the health counter on screen and build a menu Have to figure out how to load quads outside of main.

+Learning that Lua documentation is not great.
+Stack Overflow has very limited answers on this language as well.
+For example, everyone teaches how to draw quads from a spritesheet in main, but no one explains how to make the game draw that quad properly while ensuring collision checks still work, if your code is in a different file.

+Had to move on from the animation for now, to keep the project going.
+Changed texture of fire enemy and added ice textures.

 Use BFXR for sound later on ?